Pinus luchuensis

-Pinus luchuensis, commonly called Luchu pine or Okinawa pine, is a species of conifer in the family Pinaceae endemic to, and locally abundant in the Ryukyu Islands of Japan.
+Pinus luchuensis, commonly called Luchu pine, Ryukyu pine, or Okinawa pine, is a species of conifer in the family Pinaceae endemic to, and locally abundant in the Ryukyu Islands of Japan.
 It was once threatened by habitat loss in the wild, where it can be found growing in small stands near windy ocean shores.
 Having been harvested widely since the Second World War, the remaining stands are no longer commercially viable, except when cultivated for ornamental use.